 For thousands of years the I Ching has provided guidance for decisions about our health, relationships, finances, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
 A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities, so let us begin…

-In the Chinese horoscope, June is in a phase called wǔ 午, a time of maximum powerful male yang Fire energy.
-It is no surprise that the longest day of the year, the summer solstice, occurs in a hot, powerful month like June.
-Dragons, the Fire Element and the solstice are all related―they embody activity, brightness, sunshine, daylight, and heat―all apt descriptions of wǔ.
+In the Chinese horoscope, June occurs in a phase called wǔ 午, a time of maximum powerful, hot, male yang Fire Element energy.
+It is no surprise that the summer solstice, the longest day of the year, occurs in a heated Fire Element month like June.
+Dragons, the Fire Element, and the solstice are all related―they embody activity, brightness, sunshine, daylight, and heat―all of which are apt descriptions of wǔ.

+In the west, Father’s Day and the summer solstice both arrive on the 20th.
 June’s luxuriant Fire influence is a constructive, creative, and positive force that creates many possibilities for development and success.
-Remember too, that Fire can also burn and consume, so we must do our best to channel this powerful energy wisely.
-In the meantime, be on the lookout for interesting new possibilities because who knows what exciting things might happen!
+Remember however that excessive Fire can also burn and consume, so we must do our best to channel this powerful energy wisely.
+In the meantime, be on the lookout for interesting new possibilities—who knows what exciting things could happen!